laravel-allay/Base/README.md

   }
 ```

-5) [optional] Change values in config/vice/base.php to make the admin panel your own.
+5) [optional] Change values in config/allay/base.php to make the admin panel your own.
 Change menu color, project name, developer name etc.

 ## Usage

+Use the following default routes:

-1. Register a new user at yourappname/admin/register
+1. `/admin/register` - Register your user
-2. Your admin panel will be available at yourappname/admin or yourappname/login
-3. [optional] If you're building an admin panel, you should close the registration.
-In config/vice/base.php look for "registration_open" and change it to false.
+2. `/admin` or `/login` - Login to your administration panel
+3. Consider closing registration or augmenting it once the admin user is created.

 ## Security